Licensing criteria for home-based ECE services

 - Any issues identified and what actions were taken. e.g. a child tripped over toy on the floor and hurt their knee.

-Keep the drill reports for the current year plus one additional year.
+Keep the drill reports for two years.

 Reviewing emergency plans and evacuation procedures should be a regular part of a service’s self review.
 Co-ordinators should discuss the drill reports with the educators.
 If any changes are required to your evacuation procedures, these should be noted promptly in your evacuation plans and any other documentation and notices updated.
 Remember also to communicate to all staff, family and others if you have made any changes.